devth/devth.github.com/about.md

   sites, interactive experiences, and web applications
 - at the API level efficiently piping and transforming data between backend and frontend with considerations around concurrency and authentication
-- (currently) at the very backend, working on a Scala-based in-memory distributed columnar data store for eBay which powers real-time analytics for seller tools
+- at the very backend working on a Scala-based in-memory distributed columnar data store for eBay which powered real-time analytics for seller tools
+- as a Site Reliability Engineer creating automation, standards, and modern infrastructure

 I'm a huge proponent of using automation to make processes more efficient and repeatable.
 I build an open source chat bot called